-[Editor’s note: Brooklyn’s Sunset Park has long been one of New York City’s solid working-class enclaves, thanks to its waterfront and the industries that sprung up around it in the 19th and 20th Centuries.
+Editor’s note: Brooklyn’s Sunset Park has long been one of New York City’s solid working-class enclaves, thanks to its waterfront and the industries that sprung up around it in the nineteenth and twentieth centuries.
 Various groups have settled into the area and made it a vibrant, mixed community.
-Tarry Hum, an Urban Studies professor at Queens College, recently released a book-length study of the neighborhood, Making a Global Immigrant Neighborhood: Brooklyn’s Sunset Park.
-The book examines the interplay of axes of immigrant economics–sweatshops and other lingering manufacturing industries, street vending and networks of ethnic banks–as well as the effects of city zoning and gentrification.
-Open City presents an excerpt of the book, on how demographic changes in the city’s Chinese population in the mid 1990s shifted neighborhood economic and cultural dynamics.]
+Tarry Hum, an urban studies professor at Queens College, recently released a book-length study of the neighborhood, Making a Global Immigrant Neighborhood: Brooklyn’s Sunset Park.
+The book examines the interplay of axes of immigrant economics—sweatshops and other lingering manufacturing industries, street vending, and networks of ethnic banks—as well as the effects of city zoning and gentrification.
+Open City presents an excerpt of the book on how demographic changes in the city’s Chinese population in the mid 1990s shifted neighborhood economic and cultural dynamics.

 One of the earliest (and largest) post-1965 immigrant groups to settle in Sunset Park is the Chinese.
 The emergence of ethnic settlements outside historic enclaves was due to an aging and overcrowded housing stock and the importance of public transportation network.
 For example, the 1903 construction of the Williamsburg Bridge was a factor in the so-called Jewish Passover from the Lower East Side to new community formations in North Brooklyn.
 In a similar mode, the BMT N subway line provides a direct link from the Canal Street station in Manhattan Chinatown to Sunset Park’s 8th Avenue.
 Poor subway services, however, have contributed to the establishment of informal commuter vans that help sustain the intensive, spatial connections between work, residence, and community life for New York City’s Chinese populations in Sunset Park and Manhattan’s Chinatown.